Privacy Policy

 We use your personal data for the following purposes:

-• To provide our GDPR compliance services and respond to your enquiries
+• To provide our website compliance services and respond to your enquiries

-• To deliver the 140-Point Audit and other consultancy services you request
+• To deliver the 140-Point Website Audit and other website compliance services you request

-• To send you relevant information about compliance requirements and regulatory updates
+• To send you relevant information about website compliance requirements and regulatory updates from the ICO and the SRA

 • To improve our Website and services based on your feedback